ARMmbed/greentea-client/README.md

 # greentea-client

 **Work in progress!**
-NOte: **please do not use this package** before we release it to yotta registry!
+NOTE: **Please do not use this package** before we release it to yotta registry!
 Thanks! <3

 Extraction of implementation of:
 * ```mbed-drivers``` [test_env.cpp](https://github.com/PrzemekWirkus/mbed-drivers/blob/master/source/test_env.cpp) and